jadecobra/python_tdd_exercises/source/truth_table_06_exclusive_disjunction.rst

             return False
         return True

+  and all the tests pass.
 Wonderful!
-All the tests are passing

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^